HIPAA Compliant Chat: Build a Chat App!

 sender, and uses that information to authenticate against the backend:

-Step 2.
-User Connects to Stream
+Step 3.
+Connect the User to Stream

 This initializes the